 To learn more about:

 Lauʻīpala - Yellow Tang

-With the exception of their white tail spine, these fish are entirely yellow.
+Commonly found throughout the Pacific in shallow waters including Hawaiʻi, the Yellow Tang is a beautiful fish that, with the exception of their white tail spine, are entirely yellow.
 Their Hawaiian names make reference to this, meaning “Yellowed Leaf”.
-As juveniles these fish are territorial, but mellow out as they mature.
+As juveniles these fish are territorial, but calm down as they mature.

 Island of O'ahu

 Hidden amongst the corals and reef is a strange coral head with much to say.
 One translation of the name "Hanauma" is "Arm Wrestling Bay", and is visualized by this distinctive, though fictional, coral head representation of an arm wrestling match.
 Within this coral head is the silhouette of the island of O'ahu, with Hanauma Bay highlighted by the nearby Humuhumunukunukuapua'a.

 The nearshore waters of Hawaiʻi have been foundational to the lives of its people and is home to some of our most treasured resources.
 They play host to hundreds of colorful species of fishes and invertebrates; some of which are found nowhere else in the world.
 They provide food and recreation to their communities and visitors alike.
 In order to maintain and preserve these valuable resources the state of Hawaii creates Marine Life Conservation Districts (MLCD) like Hanauma Bay.
 MLCDs provide protected areas where fish and other marine life can thrive and reproduce so that they may be enjoyed by generations to come.
 On the island of Oʻahu we have three MLCDs: Hanauma, Pūpūkea, and Waikīkī.

 You can learn more about: